posted July 01, 2021

 My Grilled Ratatouille is a gorgeous roasted vegetable dish that packs a ton of flavor.
-Seasonal vegetables are layered on top of rich tomato sauce, seasoned with garlic and herbs, and roasted in the grill for a bright summer side (or main course!)
-This post is sponsored by Grill Mates.
+Seasonal vegetables are layered on top of rich tomato sauce, seasoned with garlic and herbs, and roasted in the grill for a bright summer dish.

 What is Ratatouille?

-Ratatouille is a traditional French vegetable casserole basically comprised of seasonal vegetables, tomato sauce, and garlic.
+Ratatouille is a traditional French vegetable casserole comprised of seasonal vegetables, tomato sauce, and garlic.
 There are as many variations of this recipe as there are types of summer vegetables.
-The most common combination is zucchini, yellow squash, tomatoes, and eggplant.
-My family won’t touch eggplant with a 10 foot pole, so I substituted with peeled sweet potatoes.
+The most common combination uses zucchini, yellow squash, tomatoes, and eggplant.
+My family won’t touch eggplant with a 10-foot pole, so I substituted this recipe with peeled sweet potatoes.

-There are rustic versions of ratatouille with the vegetables roughly chopped and all mixed together.
-I went a little higher in the effort department on this dish because I just think that the sliced vegetables all layered together made the most beautiful presentation.
-It looks like work, but from start to finish the whole thing took about 20 minutes because I shaved off some time by using store bought marinara sauce.
-If you wanted to go all out, you could make and use my homemade smoke roasted garden tomato sauce or meet in the middle with McCormick’s Thick and Zesty Spaghetti Sauce Mix.
-Either would be absolutely out of this world delicious!!
+It takes extra time and effort, but slicing the vegetables and layering them makes for a beautiful presentation.
+It looks like a lot of work, but from start to finish the whole thing took about 20 minutes because I shaved off some time by using store-bought marinara sauce.
+If you wanted to go all out, you could use my Smoke Roasted Tomato Sauce.
+Either would be absolutely out of this world delicious!

-One of the most important components of a good ratatouille is using garlic to season.
-I used the Roasted Garlic and Herb seasoning blend from McCormick to sprinkle liberally all over the top of my beautifully arranged vegetables.
-This blend uses large chunks of dehydrated garlic and herbs with the perfect mix of zesty seasonings, so as the grilled ratatouille simmered and roasted in the grill, the spices soaked up the braising liquid and perfectly seasoned the vegetables.
+One of the most important components of a good ratatouille is using good seasoning.
+I used my Chicken Rub over the top of the arranged vegetables.
+This seasoning has the perfect mix of lemon and herbs with a hint of heat.
+As the grilled ratatouille simmers and cooks in the grill, the spices soak up the braising liquid and perfectly season the vegetables.

 The first step for cooking a traditional ratatouille is a low and slow baking process to soften and almost stew the vegetables.
-I do this process in my smoker set at 225 degrees because it allows me to use indirect heat with just an extra hint of that smoky flavor that makes those veggies sing!
+I recommend doing this process on a smoker set at 225 degrees F because it adds an extra hint of smoky flavor that makes those veggies sing!